act-rules/act-rules.github.io/_rules/links-with-identical-names-and-context-serve-equivalent-purpose-fd3a94.md

 **Note**: Resolving the links includes potential redirects, if the redirects happen instantly.

 ## Expectation 2
 Elements that are [inheriting semantic][] `link` nodes within each test target are distinguishable each other by some user.
-This means that this rule applies to links with identical accessible names and context that are not [ambiguous to users in general][], which is the exception mentioned in Success Criterion 2.4.4 Link Purpose (In Context).
+This means that this rule applies to links with identical accessible names and context that are not [ambiguous to users in general](https://www.w3.org/TR/WCAG21/#dfn-ambiguous-to-users-in-general), which is the exception mentioned in Success Criterion 2.4.4 Link Purpose (In Context).
 If the links are ambiguous to users in general, users of assistive technologies are not at a disadvantage when viewing the links, which makes it more of a general user experience concern than an accessibility issue.

 When followed, the links in each set of target elements resolve to the [same resource][] or to [equivalent resources](#equivalent-resource).